 Figure 8-577m—FILS Information field definition

-The Number of Domain Identifiers subfield lists the number of domain identifiers that are present in the Domain Identifier field in the FILS Indication element.
-When the Number of Domain Identifiers subfield is 0, the Domain Identifier field is not present in the FILS Indication element.
-Each domain identifier is formatted per Figure 8-574n (Domain Identifier entry).
-Up to seven Domain Identifiers fields may be carried in FILS Indication element.
+The Number of RealmIdentifiers subfield lists the number of realm identifiers that are present in the Realm Identifier field in the FILS Indication element.
+When the Number of Realm Identifiers subfield is 0, the Realm Identifier field is not present in the FILS Indication element.
+Each realm identifier is formatted per Figure 8-574n (Realm Identifier entry).
+Up to seven Realm Identifiers fields may be carried in FILS Indication element.